-Mumbai’s fire brigade is set to get its tallest ladder, which can reach as high as 30 floors, by the end of this month, thanks to the efforts of late Chief Fire Officer Sunil Nesarikar, who had visited Finland days before the Kalbadevi blaze to test the equipment
+Mumbai’s fire brigade will get its tallest ladder, which can reach up to 30 floors by this month's end, thanks to late Chief Fire Officer Sunil Nesarikar, who had visited Finland days before Kalbadevi blaze to test it

 Days before the fateful fire in the Kalbadevi building which killed Chief Fire Officer Sunil Nesarikar, he had gone to Finland to test a new ladder to ensure his department was prepared better to fight fires.